Webpage of Jan Claes | Book tips

 Unlocking the power of sleep and dreams

 Did you know that we sleep in consecutive cycles of about 90 minutes each?
 In each cycle we pass through different stages of being awake, REM sleep, and different levels of non-REM (deep) sleep.
-The deep NREM leep is used to clean up and restructure existing knowledge in the long-term memory.
+The deep NREM sleep is used to clean up and restructure existing knowledge in the long-term memory.
 REM sleep is where we dream and add new information in the long-term memory (from what was stored during the last few days).
 I imagine that this is why dreams are strange.
 You are trying out where the new information fits in the existing structure, by testing random connections.

 Thinking, fast and slow, Daniel Kahneman